 A Chamber membership opens the doors to endless advertising and sponsorship opportunities that will make your business more visible and successful.
 The Chamber also provides many networking opportunities, business referrals, connections, leadership development opportunities and much more.
 Click here for a complete list of membership benefits.

 Is [COMPANY NAME] a member of the New Braunfels Chamber?

 To find out if a specific company is a member of the Chamber, please visit the Business Directory.
 Once there you can search for the company by name.

 Can you provide me with a list of companies who...?

 To find a list of companies who are in a specific industry or who provide a certain service, please visit our Business Directory.
 Once there you can search by category.

 Can I get a list of New Braunfels Chamber members and their contact information?

 To find a specific company, you can search by name or industry category in our online Business Directory.
-This listing will provide the company name, physical address, phone number, fax number, representative’s name, website and the option to send an email directly to that business through the website.
+This listing will provide the company name, physical address, phone number and website.
 The Chamber does not give out the email addresses of our members.

 A full list of Chamber membership is available to Chamber members by contacting our offices.
 You may receive the file as a list, in an excel format or as mailing labels.
 For more information please email Merry@InNewBraunfels.com.